HUMSI — Human Security Initiative

 Apr 13, 2026MA

-Data released by the Deportation Data Project shows that nearly half of the 7,031 ICE arrests made in Massachusetts between January 20, 2025 and March 10, 2026 involved immigrants without any criminal record, contradicting statements by Trump administration officials that ICE is primarily targeting criminals.
-The arrests represent a fivefold increase from the final 14 months of the Biden administration, with 46 percent having no criminal record compared to 26 percent during Biden's final 14 months.
+Data released by the Deportation Data Project shows that nearly half of ICE arrests in Massachusetts between January 20, 2025 and March 10, 2026 involved immigrants without any criminal record or pending criminal charges.
+According to the data, approximately 45-46 percent of the 7,031 arrests had no criminal record, contradicting Department of Homeland Security statements that 70 percent of arrests involve people with criminal convictions or charges.
+The actual figure for arrests involving criminal records was approximately 54 percent.
+The number of ICE arrests in Massachusetts increased fivefold compared to the final 14 months of the Biden administration, during which 26 percent of arrests involved people with no criminal record.

 Spanberger weighs ending ICE partnerships with local law enforcement